apepkuss/Oji-Assistant/docs/WEB_DEPLOYMENT.md

           VITE_DEFAULT_AI_SERVICE_BASE_URL: ${{ secrets.PROD_AI_SERVICE_URL }}
 ```

-*Note: If no environment variables are set, the application will use the default value `http://localhost:9068/v1`.
-Users can still manually modify these configurations in the application settings.*
+*Note: If no environment variables are set, the application's AI service configuration will be empty, and users will need to manually configure the AI service URL and API key in the application settings.*

 For detailed environment variable usage instructions, please refer to: [Environment Variables Configuration Guide](./ENVIRONMENT_VARIABLES.md)